 Creating an internal or private cloud that gives IT managers the benefits of a cloud running inside the data center isn't easy.
-IT pros will have to build it and glue it together themselves, as no single vendor currently provides
+IT pros will have to build it and glue it together themselves, as no single vendor currently provides all of the pieces needed.
+Some packaged software is beginning to appear to help create private clouds, such as Ubuntu Enterprise Cloud (UEC), but it's limited to Linux-based clouds.

 With private clouds, IT managers have the control that public clouds are missing.